Mister-Andersson/Greenhouse/readme.md

 Fig 4.
 Home Assistant automation

 ### Finalizing the design
 This was a fun project.
 I learned a lot about MicroPython even if I only scratched the surface.
-There is much more to learn and I’m lucking forward to it.
+There is much more to learn and I’m looking forward to it.
 I’m thinking of developing this further by controlling the irrigation with data from the moisture sensor.
-A senor for measuring the temperature in the soil would also be nice.
+A sensor for measuring the temperature in the soil would also be nice.
 In that case I think I would choose a water resistant DS18B20 with attached cable.
 They are rather cheep but require a pull-up resistor to work.

 Right now, its late fall and winter is coming but when spring comes this will be tested for real!